 the-best-books-to-learn-english-vocabulary-grammar-and-more-mosalingua

 You can get an old fashioned paper copy of a book if you like to write in the margins.
-Another option is to get an electronic book that is compatible with your e-book reader, tablet or computer.
+Another option is to get an electronic book that is compatible with your e-book reader, tablet, or computer.
 With electronic versions, you often have access to an integrated dictionary that lets you click a word to see its definition.
-You can also often highlight and make virtual notes on these devices.
+You can typically also highlight and make virtual notes on these devices.

-What Should I Do if I Have Trouble Understanding?
+What Should I Do If I Have Trouble Understanding?

-Not only is it totally normal to not understand every word, but it is not even necessary.
-Context is king.
+Not only is it totally normal to not understand every word, but it’s not even necessary.
+Context is everything.
 You don’t need to comprehend every word as long as you get the main gist from the surrounding words.
-If you understand everything, you’re probably reading at too easy of a level.
-Aim to find a book in which you understand roughly 70% of the words.
-Of course, when you see a word 10 times in a story and don’t know the meaning, check it out on an online dictionary.
+If you understand everything, then the reading level of your book is probably too easy.
+Aim to find a book where you understand roughly 70% of the words.
+Of course, when you see a word 10 times in a story and don’t know the meaning, check it out on a dictionary.
+The important thing is to find a great book at the right level; one that challenges you without leaving you discouraged and ready to quit.

 Why Should I Read in a Foreign Language?